Tooth Extractions

 Having a tooth extraction is actually pain-free.
 Our dentist always uses some form of anesthetic to deliver a comfortable experience.
 Also, remember that your damaged tooth is causing the toothache pain to begin with.
 Removing it essentially removes the pain at its source!

-After the extraction, patients do feel sensitivity and discomfort at the site of extraction.
+After the procedure, patients do feel sensitivity and discomfort at the site of extraction.
 This is normal and easily managed with pain medications.
 But if you have any concerns, do not hesitate to let us know.

 Is It Better To Have An Extraction Or Root Canal?